ranaarvind3511/Terraform_Test/Terraform_CLI/README.md

 Before you begin, ensure you have the following:

 - An active Azure subscription.
-- Access to Terraform Cloud with an account.
+- Install the Terrafprm CLI.
 - Familiarity with Terraform basics.

 ## Step 1: Configure Your `provider.tf`